DOCUMENTATION · v4.0

 Search and filtering

-The filter sidebar on the left has five sections:
+The filter sidebar on the left stacks these sections:

 Search - filters the visible nodes by workflow name in real time.
 Clicking a result in the dropdown centers the canvas on that node and opens its detail panel.

-Status - show only Active, Inactive, or Erroring workflows.
+Status - show only Active or Inactive workflows.

 Object Type - filter by Contact, Deal, Company, or Ticket workflows, or by any individual custom object in your portal.
 Each custom object appears as its own filter row with its real HubSpot label (e.g. "Authorization", "Project") rather than collapsed under one "Custom" entry, so you can drill in to a single schema with one click.